-For our Summer i-Base Competition we want you to design and make a ror our Summer 1-base Competition we want you to design and make a miniature 3D chair that you think would be perfect to perch on whilst reading a book.
+For our Summer i-Base Competition we want you to design and make a miniature 3D chair that you think would be perfect to perch on whilst reading a book.
 Write and tell us why you have designed your chair in this way and the book it would most suit.
 Remember to attach a photo of your chair along with a list of the materials used.